NigoroJr/bliftax/README.md

 Following is the list of main features of this gem:

+* 2-level logic optimization
+    - getting the prime implicants
+    - getting the essential prime implicants
+    - using branch heuristic
 * star operators
 * sharp operators
 * coverage check (b is covered by a)